The Best Banh Mi in Hoi An (Updated 2023)

 Address: Cam Chau – Opening Hours: Advertised as 6:00 a.m – 9:30 p.m.
 Monday – Sunday – Cost: 20,000 VND (0.85c USD)

-This is a seemingly non-descript banh mi stand that can be driven past all day long without a second glance.
+A seemingly non-descript banh mi stand easily driven past all day long without a second glance.
 What many people don’t know is that Lanh serves up a fantastic banh mi that’s worth the trip or the stop if driving down Cua Dai Road.
-Banh Mi Lanh isn’t on TripAdvisor or found dominating social media or guidebooks, but it’s a hot spot among the local community and is preferred by many over the other banh mi juggernauts in town.
+Banh Mi Lanh isn’t on TripAdvisor or found dominating social media or guidebooks.
+But it’s a hot spot among the local community, preferred by many over the other banh mi juggernauts in town.

 While the stand doesn’t have a selling point or major stand out feature to set itself apart, it’s almost impossible to find a fault in the sandwich.
-One of the exciting choices is that their pate is wetter than some of the ones used by other stands that can sometimes be on the dryer side.
+One of the exciting choices is their pate option.
+Wetter than some of the ones used by other stands which are on the dryer side.
 At one bite into the roll, we know you’ll agree Lanh is worth the stop.

 Banh Mi Chay

-While vegetarian and vegan banh mi’s may be scoffed at in other countries, they’re perfectly acceptable in Vietnam.
-There is at least one stand dedicated to this speciality in every town—Hoi An is no exception.
+While vegetarian and vegan banh mi’s may be scoffed at in other countries.
+They’re perfectly acceptable in Vietnam.
+With at least one stand dedicated to this speciality in every town—Hoi An is no exception.
 A very kind woman named Hoi runs the stand located in Old Town.
 Although she doesn’t speak English, she does her best in trying every time.
-That being said, not much needs to be said as she only does one kind of banh mi—and quite honestly that’s good enough!
+That being said, not much needs to be said.
+She only does one kind of banh mi—and quite honestly that’s good enough!

-Her vegan banh mi is filled with flavourful diced mushrooms, marinated tofu, slaw, chopped peanuts, herbs and a flavourful liquid that is drizzled in the sandwich to moisten the bread.
-Apart from it being a great banh mi in terms of flavour, the price is only 12,000 VND (0.50c USD), making this a tasty steal within Hoi An.
+Her vegan banh mi full of flavourful diced mushrooms, marinated tofu, slaw, chopped peanuts, herbs and a flavourful liquid drizzled in the sandwich to moisten the bread.
+Apart from it being a great banh mi in terms of flavour, it costs only 15,000 VND (0.60c USD), making this a tasty steal within Hoi An.